Lakemountain-Keyboards/docs/_posts/2023-03-05-new-side-connectors.md

 ![cad-side-conn](/assets/img/220305/cad-side-conn.png)

 With these connectors I will be able to add extensions with Displays, keys, rotary encoders, trackballs etc.
 If this works it would be kind of awesome.
 All of these things are already supported in QMK.
-Trackball and display just needs and SPI bus.
-The keys needs col/row pins and the encoders also just needs their own pins.
+Trackball and display just needs an SPI connection.
+The keys will need col/row pins and the encoders also just needs their own pins.
 I will not support all modules working on all extension ports, but I'm fine with this limitation.
 ![example](/assets/img/220305/extension-example.png)